Table of Contents

-Keep winding along the steep, narrow road that connects western low land with central hills, to make it time for a leisurely sunbathe and turn your skin colour to beautiful tan colour.
+Keep winding along the steep, narrow road that connects western low land with central hills, to make it time for leisurely sunbathing and turn your skin color to beautiful tan color.

 Take a seaside stroll on the palm-fringed, pristine beaches of Bentota, then sample a delicious mixed seafood platter accompanied by a glass favorite drink of Sri Lanka’s working community, Arrack.
 Spend the rest of the leisurely on the snow-white sand beaches while dipping into the torques waters of the Indian ocean.

-Walking opportunities abound here with a large tract of forested land, mountain peaks and small hamlets, just a little inland from the beach.
-The water lovers can secure a thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkelling and many other water sports.
-The beaches are also a heaven for leisure seekers, suitable for a relaxing pursuit; visit a beach bar for an arrack cocktail or dine on local seafood and shop for local handicrafts, souvenir, clothing, Gems and jewellery.
+Walking opportunities abound here with a large tract of forested land, mountain peaks, and small hamlets, just a little inland from the beach.
+Water lovers can secure a thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkeling, and many other water sports.
+The beaches are also a heaven for leisure seekers, suitable for a relaxing pursuit; visit a beach bar for an arrack cocktail or dine on local seafood and shop for local handicrafts, souvenirs, clothing, Gems, and jewelry.

 Day 6 of Sri Lanka trip 6 days

 Leisurely breakfast at the hotel and leave for Colombo.
 On the last day of the trip, no important activities are planned.
 However, the guests can visit the Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them, this optional southern Sri Lanka tour cost US$ 75 p.p.
 The guests, who have an early departure from Colombo or Mattala can opt for an early transfer to the airport.

 Why you should use Seerendipity for your 6 days trip